Galkot: Demographics

 The total population is 73,595 out of which 33,215 are males and 40,480 are females living in 14,367 households.
 The majority of the people in this region are Magars, kshetris, Brahmins and Dalits.

 Economy

 The majority of population depend upon agriculture and livestock for living.
 Besides, many people have fled abroad for employment.
 It is the highest remittance generating region in the country.
-It is also the commercial and transit hub of the headquarter and western districts.
+It is also the commercial and transit hub of the headquarters and western districts.
 People have started to use modern and commercial farming techniques.
+There are some attractive places in Galkot which is helping promote tourism, due to which hospitality industry is also contributing to its economy.

 Education

 By 2060, Galkot had 14 secondary schools, 2 Boarding Schools and 2 higher secondary schools, the oldest one being Galkot Higher Secondary School (Established: 2008 Chaitra 8 BS).
 The numbers have increased significantly now.
 However, many students go to nearby headquarter, Pokhara, Kathmandu or abroad to pursue their studies.

 Administration

 Galkot Municipaluty consists of 11 Wards These are as follows: